infused-kim/kb_trackpoint_extension/README.md

 Unlike with pip, the app is installed automatically in _"editable"_ mode and any changes to the python files are immediately reflected when you run it.

+You can also use the [just task-runner](https://github.com/casey/just) to execute common tasks.

+Run `just help` to see all available commands or check the [Justfile](Justfile) to see how common tasks are performed.

 ### 4.2.
 Add the new TrackPoint

 You have to edit the following files: